01: Your First Pack

 Section titled “Understanding the Pack”Your pack contains:

-- Prompt metadata - Name, description, task type
+- Prompt metadata - Name, description, task type, version

-- System prompt - Instructions for the AI
+- System template - Instructions for the AI with template variables

 Try It Yourself